KaneRodriguez/cloudml-census-keras-regression/README.md

 ### Modified Open Source Keras version of the Census sample

-The sample runs both as a standalone Keras code and on Cloud ML Engine.
-It enables easy training of a multiple output regression Keras model with hyperparemeter tuning and distributed training.
+This sample enables easy training of a multiple output regression Keras model with hyperparemeter tuning and distributed training, all on the Google ML Engine or locally with the gcloud sdk :)

 ## Assign the data